lemlac/mulem/docs/reference.md

 (_, b, _) & {x, _} = (0, 1, 2, x: 3, y: 4)
 ```

-When destructuring a type that isn't anonymous, the type can optionally be put before the parentheses/braces, otherwise it's automatically inferred.
-This could conflict with function declarations which uses a similar pattern `name(param) = body`. *(See [Function Declarations](#Function-Declarations).)* Because functions are far more common than destructured assignments, they take the simpler pattern.
-An empty tuple and ampersand (`()&`) should be placed at the start of the expression so it won't be confused for a function declaration.
-This guarantees that you are destructuring based on the correct type.
-This follows the same schema that pattern matching does like in `case` and `except` lines. *(See [Control Flow](#Control-Flow).)*
+When destructuring a type that isn't anonymous, the type can optionally be put after the parentheses/braces, otherwise it's automatically inferred.

 ```
 Thing :: {x: int, y: int}
 thing = Thing(x: 1, y: 2)
-()& Thing{x, y} = thing       -- Split thing into its components.
+{x, y}: Thing = thing         -- Split thing into its components.
 {x, y} = thing                -- Or just infer the type.
 ```